-Α Training and assessment fees are separate as mentioned above.
-CTSI's fee structure can be found on the website for both the examinations and training .
-Candidates register for the whole stage or if the candidate has exemptions, we have separate fees .
-We also offer a package for RCO candidates.
-When completing each stage, payment is for registration as well as the assessments (exams, portfolios, practical's etc).
-The registration option isn't at the top of the booking page but is mandatory when registering for exams.
-Q5: How many portfolios will there be? Α Portfolios are elements in Stage 2 only.
-Each unit at stage 2 will have a portfolio requirement (Weights and Measures, Food, Feed, Product Safety, Investigations and Regulatory Markets).
 Please be aware that Food, Feed and Product Safety are options under Unit 4 and a minimum of one of these is to be taken.
 If the candidate wishes to complete more than one of the options then you can do so.
 The generic portfolio must be submitted alongside the first subject portfolio submission.
 Portfolio guidance can also be found on the CTSI website.
-Q6: What will the assessment structure look like for portfolios? Α The assessment structure for portfolio's is implemented by the assessors (usually a ~ qualified person within your local authority).
+Q6: What will the assessment structure look like for portfolios? Α The assessment structure for portfolio's is implemented by the assessors (usually a qualified person within your local authority).
 Training for internal assessors is now online only).
 Example assessment plans are also available for guidance.
 Portfolios are then assessed by a regional verifier.
-Q7: Where will exams be held?

-A CTSI try and make the examinations as convenient as possible for all candidates by having venues across the United Kingdom and offering a hybrid approach.
+Q7: Where will exams be held? Α CTSI try and make the examinations as convenient as possible for all candidates by having venues across the United Kingdom and offering a hybrid approach.
 We typically have a venue in Essex (The CTSI Head Office), a Welsh venue, a Scottish venue and a Preston venue.
 Candidates do have the option to sit their exams at their offices.
 Q8: The Qualifications Framework has introduced new forms of assessment like reports, case studies and reflective learning.
-When will these need to be completed?
-A The report, case study and reflective learning are the three different types of coursework for Stage 1.
+When will these need to be completed? Α The report, case study and reflective learning are the three different types of coursework for Stage 1.
 All coursework, the report (Unit 3), case study (Unit 2) and reflective learning (Unit 1) have guidance documents available for use on the CTSI website and will need to be completed before the written examinations are undertaken.
 The coursework deadlines in order to complete the May exam cycle is the 1 March prior to the exams.
 Q9: I have got prior qualifications; will these give me any exemptions from the new framework?
 A A quick guide is available for TSQF holders.
-For DCA holders, please contact the Education Team direct for information (gualifications@tsi.org.uk).
+For DCA holders, please contact the Education Team direct for information (qualifications@tsi.org.uk).
 Our transition quick-guide is available to find out if your prior qualifications align to the Qualifications Framework.
 If the exemption the candidate wishes to obtain is over 5 years old, they will need to go through the Assessment of Prior Learning (APL) route.
-Q10: through the Assessment of Prior Learning (APL) route.
 Please read through the information on the website and guidance first.
-If you have any Q10: through the Assessment of Prior Learning (APL) route.
-Please read through the information on the website and guidance first.
-If you have any questions, please contact the team on 01268 582242 or gualifications@tsi.org.uk
+If you have any questions, please contact the team on 01268 582242 or qualifications@tsi.org.uk Q10: Can I complete Stage 1 and Stage 2 at the same time? Α As per our regulations, Stage 1 will need to be completed in full before the candidate can move onto Stage 2 of the framework.
+Stage 1 has a time-frame of one year so will need to be completed in one exam cycle.